eliemichel/CodenameGogh/README.md

 -----
 ### Dependencies

-Gogh only requires a C++11 ready compiler.
-Every dependencies are included in [src/external](src/external).
+Gogh requires a C++11 ready compiler and Qt 5.9 or above.
+Other dependencies are included in [src/external](src/external).

 ### Windows 64bit with Visual Studio 15 (2017)